Download 43 free review response templates for negative and positive reviewsGet the templates

 With ReviewTrackers, you can:

-Keep an eye on all major review sites, including Yelp, TripAdvisor, Google+, Facebook, etc. We’ve got your bases covered!
+Keep an eye on all major review sites, including Yelp, TripAdvisor, Google My Business, Facebook, etc. We’ve got your bases covered!
 All your reviews can be collected, managed, and analyzed in one easy-to-use online dashboard.
 You also get E-mail notifications whenever you receive a new review, so you never miss anything ever again.

 Leverage data to better understand customers.
-With powerful reporting and analytics, ReviewTrackers has helped over 10,000 business owners respond to the wants and needs of their customers.
+With powerful reporting and analytics, ReviewTrackers has helped over 50,000 businesses respond to the wants and needs of their customers.
 Using our data-driven platform, you can tune in, wherever your customers and critics are talking – no need for a potentially embarrassing appearance on TV.

 Manage multiple locations and work with your team.
 Are you running a franchise or a multiple-location business?
 ReviewTrackers features multi-user collaboration and workflow management tools so that your whole team is empowered to stay on top of your business reputation.